-- In Windows Start the console by selecting Acronis Backup from the Start menu. - In Linux Log in as root or log in as an ordinary user and then switch user as required.
+- In Windows Start the console by selecting Start the console by selecting In Windows Start the console by selecting Start menu. - In Linux Log in as root or log in as an ordinary user and then switch user as required.
 Start the console with the command

-/usr/sbin/acronis\console
+/usr/sbin/acronis console